OpenStitching/stitching_tutorial/docs/Stitching Tutorial.md

 ## Find Features

 On the medium images, we now want to find features that can describe conspicuous elements within the images which might be found in other images as well.
 The class which can be used is the `FeatureDetector` class.
-Default `detector` is SURF, if  [opencv_contrib](https://github.com/opencv/opencv_contrib) is not available, it's ORB.

-`FeatureDetector(detector='surf'/'orb', nfeatures=500)`
+`FeatureDetector(detector='orb', nfeatures=500)`

 ```python